Genez-io/deployapps-landing-page/content/posts/what_are_serverless_microservices.md

 In serverless, these microservices are just small, independent pieces of code called functions.
 They only snap into action when something specific happens, like a customer adding an item to their cart, a payment being processed, or a product running out of stock.
 Instead of running all the time, these apps only run when needed, which saves money on processing power.
 If the e-commerce platform only operates in one country with a single time zone, they’ll surely be cutting down on processing power during the wee hours (drunk shoppers who spend almost {{< external-link link="https://www.digitaltrends.com/news/drunk-shoppers-spend-48-billion-per-year-mostly-on-amazon/" >}}$50 billion a year{{< /external-link >}} are a good excuse to keep the site running all night long).

 If a competitor wanted to start their site and {{< external-link link="https://genezio.com/blog/how-to-host-a-web-app-host-application-hosting-an-app-application-server-hosting-web-application-hosting-server-free-application-hosting/#conclusion-your-free-hosting-journey-begins-now" >}}launch a web application{{< /external-link >}} for selling items to drunk buyers, they could use pre-built microservices for features like user authentication or payment processing to get a head start.
-Some of these services can be found on platforms like {{< external-link link="https://genezio.com/genezio-typesafe/" >}}Genezio{{< /external-link >}}.
-Genezio is a serverless platform for building applications, and it also offers pre-built, typesafe microservices.
+Some of these services can be found on platforms like {{< external-link link="https://genezio.com/genezio-typesafe/" >}}DeployApps{{< /external-link >}}.
+DeployApps is a serverless platform for building applications, and it also offers pre-built, typesafe microservices.

 ![alt_text](/posts/serverlessMicroservices1.webp)